 Italians drink a lot of espresso

 There are a handful of ways to order coffee in Italy, but no matter how you order it, it’s still espresso based.
 The American cup of Joe you might be craving and want to carry around in a paper to-go cup is hard to come by, unless specifically advertised in a bar’s window.
 You will almost never see an Italian carrying one of those to-go cups.
 They take their single shot of espresso (known as a caffè normale) at the counter or bar, and they get on their way.
-It may seem silly, but as a rule of thumb, no cappuccinos past 11:30am (it’s only for breakfast), if you order a double shot you will get two caffè normali (so order a caffè lungo, long espresso, instead), and they don’t do flavours in their caffè lattes like Starbucks, so don’t ask.
+It may seem silly, but as a rule of thumb, no cappuccinos past 11:30am (it’s only for breakfast), if you order a double shot you will get two caffè normali (so order a caffè lungo, long espresso, instead).

 Always buy (and validate) your train and bus tickets